The Clear Edge

 When to Skip Margin-First Sequence

-Your service is commoditized.
-If 10 competitors offer identical service at $2,000, you can’t raise the price to $3,000; you need differentiation first.
+• Your service is commoditized when 10 competitors offer an identical offer at $2,000, so you can’t simply jump to $3,000 without building clear differentiation first.

-Your clients are extremely price-sensitive.
-If you serve startups with zero budget, a price increase won’t work—you need a different client profile first.
+• Your clients are extremely price-sensitive if you’re serving startups with almost zero budget, which means a price increase won’t land until you shift to a different client profile.

-Your delivery isn’t strong.
-If clients barely get results, they won’t pay more.
-Fix delivery before raising prices.
+• Your delivery isn’t strong if clients barely get results, and in that case they won’t pay more, so you need to fix delivery quality before you touch pricing.

-You have external funding.
-If you have a $200K runway, you can hire first and grow into costs.
-Margin-first is for operators funding growth from revenue.
+• You have external funding when a $200K runway lets you hire first and grow into costs, because margin-first sequencing is designed for operators who are funding growth directly from revenue.

 Pattern data shows margin-first works for 85% of service businesses at $25K–$40K monthly; the exceptions are commoditized services, price-sensitive markets, or funded businesses.